 - Program Director Attestation: The Program Director must truthfully complete the below Attestation of Eligibility prior to requesting to schedule the PAEA End of Curriculum exam.

-If your program meets the above eligibility requirements and you would like to administer the PAEA End of Curriculum exam, please complete this form.
-Your program director will be asked to verify that your program meets the eligibility requirements after which you will be contacted by a member of the PAEA Assessment team with clarifying questions or approval and exam scheduling will be made available.
+If your program meets the above eligibility requirements, or if your program director has previously signed the attestation before 4/1/21, and you would like to administer the PAEA End of Curriculum exam, please complete this form.
+You will be contacted by a member of the PAEA Assessment team with clarifying questions or approval and exam scheduling will be made available.

 PAEA is working with the ARC-PA to help provide guidance to programs on how they can adapt to changing circumstances while maintaining the safety of their students, the quality of their instruction, and rigor of their programs.
 We are also advocating with the federal government on student loans and aid.
 We encourage students to direct questions about changes in didactic or clinical curricula to their programs.

 - Update from Federal Student Aid: Guidance for interruptions of study related to Coronavirus (COVID-19)